mbthese/HomePageMB/content/authors/admin/_index.md

   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "marion.boisseaux@etu.univ-guyane.fr"
+email: "marionboisseaux@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Hi, I'm Marion !
-I'm a PhD student and my research focuses on tropical tree species’ mechanistic traits and their spatial distribution across contrasted habitats in the context of climate change.
+I'm a post doctoral researcher and my research focuses on tropical tree species’ functional traits and their spatial distribution across contrasted habitats in the context of climate change.
 I am also interested in the role microorganisms play in the plants' responses.
+During my post-doc, I will look more in depth at leaf and root trait coordination under drought, with a special interest for root hydraulics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.